Tuhin-SnapD/News-Extractor-Summarizer/README.md

 ```
 These directories will be used by the Hugging Face Transformers library to cache the pre-trained models and tokenizers.

+To complete the setup, please follow these steps:

-**Next, you will need to download the following files from https://huggingface.co/google/pegasus-xsum:**
+      - Go to https://huggingface.co/google/pegasus-xsum and download the file 'pytorch_model.bin'.

-- .gitattributes
-- config.json
-- generation_config.json
-- pytorch_model.bin
-- special_tokens_map.json
-- spiece.model
-- tokenizer.json
-- tokenizer_config.json

-Paste these files into the xsum directory created earlier.
+      - Move the downloaded file 'pytorch_model.bin' into the 'xsum' directory you created earlier.

-**You will also need to download the following files from https://huggingface.co/mrm8488/t5-base-finetuned-news-titles-classification:**

-- config.json
-- pytorch_model.bin
-- special_tokens_map.json
-- tokenizer_config.json
-- spiece.model
-- gitattributes.txt
+      - Next, go to https://huggingface.co/mrm8488/t5-base-finetuned-news-titles-classification and download the file 'pytorch_model.bin'.

-Paste these files into the t5-base-finetuned-news-title-classification directory created earlier.
+      - Move the downloaded file 'pytorch_model.bin' into the 't5-base-finetuned-news-title-classification' directory you created earlier.

-**Delete the dataset folder from the directory.**

-**Rename the file env.template to .env as well as app/config.template.js to app/config.js and replace the placeholder values with your own [NewsAPI](https://newsapi.org/) and [Google API key](https://console.developers.google.com/)**
+**Rename the file env.template to .env as well as app/config.template.js to app/config.js and replace the placeholder values with your own [NewsAPI Key](https://newsapi.org/) and [Google API Key and Search Engine ID](https://console.developers.google.com/)**

 ## Usage